SexChrLab/XYalign/README.md

 prior to this cleaning.
 Therefore, if you cloned before this date (or can't remember when you cloned), it's probably a good idea to clone a fresh version.

-## Please note the XYalign is still in pre-release stages
-Changes are made to the master branch quite frequently, so there still might be a number of known or unknown bugs at any given time.
-If you'd like to try things before release, please feel free to contact us (either via an Issue or by email to Tim Webster - address at the bottom of this page) to inquire about the current status of the program.

 ## Using XYalign

 See full documentation at [Read The Docs](http://xyalign.readthedocs.io/en/latest/index.html)

 Post any questions you have at the [XYalign Google Group](https://groups.google.com/forum/#!forum/xyalign)

-## To-Do Items

-*Down the road*
-- [ ] Test exact depth (vs. current approximation) - time and results
-	- [ ] Implement exact depth if not too slow or if results differ substantially
-	- [ ] Implement bam analyses in cython
-- [ ] Add support for additional mappers
-	- not clear if this is necessary or valuable
-- [ ] Handle duplicate reads
-	- not clear if this is necessary or valuable
-- [ ] More tuning of plotting parameters (font, color, size, etc.)

 ## Group Members
 Name | email | github ID